Tuesday, March 10, 2026

 I forget where I saw this, I think it was a random YT comment or something, but I definitely recall seeing someone say "Every good parody eventually just becomes a satisfying version of what it's parodying".

 Mel Brooks has said he made Blazing Saddles as an Affectionate Parody of Westerns.
-What killed the old school Western during this era wasn't this parody but a general shift in how Americans thought about that era of how history reflected in the more serious Deconstructions made at the time.
+What killed the old school Western during this era wasn't this parody but a general shift in how Americans thought about that era of our history reflected in the more serious Deconstructions made at the time.

 I remember a similar thought to this when Trixie The Golden Witch and Best Guy Ever talked about the Rick and Morty Episode that parodies Heist Movies.
 For all the jokes at the expense of the formula, it also in it's own way provides a satisfying Heist narrative twist at the end.